 Moreover, this is a new situation for type.
 Long ago, when type was made of wood and metal, it would naturally wear out with use, and need to be replaced.
 In the 20th century, advancements in typesetting technology meant that font libraries would have to be tossed out and replaced with new formats.
 So obsolescence was always in the mix.
 These days, digital fonts seem endlessly durable.

 Still, these historical comparisons are strained.
 Now 30 years old, digital typefounding seems mature relative to other digital technology.
 But relative to other typefounding technology, it’s just a blip.
 For most of typesetting history, being a typefounder meant spending your career near molten metal and carcinogens, not an Aeron chair and Keurig coffee pods.

-Furthermore, though I’ve complained about the persistence of digital fonts in the past, it veers toward one of my least favorite arguments: the idea that a creative person has a right to make a living from their work.
+Furthermore, though in the past I’ve complained about the persistence of digital fonts, it veers toward one of my least favorite arguments: the idea that a creative person has a right to make a living from their work.
 Sorry, but no one does.
 The market—though artificial and imperfect—sets the rules.
 Other fonts exist.
 Hundreds of thousands, in fact.
 As type designers, we can either deal with that fact, or find something else to do with our time.